kiwihodl/Seed-E/README.md

     - **Per-Signature Cost**
     - **Monthly Subscription Fee** (optional)
     - **Provider Since** (sorted from oldest to newest)
-3.  **Pay:** The user selects a provider and is presented with a Lightning invoice.
+3.  **Pay:** The user selects a provider and is presented with a corresponding Lightning invoice, where the amount is set by the provider.
 They pay the initial backup fee.
-This grants them access for a set period (e.g., 30 days).
+This grants them access for a set period (e.g., 30 days, 12 months etc).
 4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the user's wallet for inclusion in their multisig configuration.
-5.  **Subscribe (Optional):** If the provider requires a monthly fee, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
+5.  **Subscribe (Optional):** If the provider requires a monthly fee, in the case they pay to secure it somewhere, the user can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
+If this fee is not continually paid, there will be an amount that needs to be paid before any sign is done and / or they risk the provider no longer holding on to their key.
 6.  **Request Signature:** Later, when a signature is needed, the user authenticates with Seed-E (using a unique Client ID and a password), pays the per-signature fee (if applicable), and submits their PSBT.
+This can not be paid within 7 days of submission, to help mitigate wrenches.

 ## The Provider Flow